solaranamnesis/hildebrand-jacob/the-works-of-hildebrand-jacob-esq/full-text-english.md

 Immortal _Phœbus_ wakes his golden Lyre;
 Thy tender Ear can brook the heav'nly Sound:
 Thou'rt Friend to _Music_, and harmonious _Verse_;
-For tho' thou shun'st the noisy, laud _Resorts_
+For tho' thou shun'st the noisy, loud _Resorts_
 Of restless Man, resounding _Palaces_,
 The clam'rous _Camp_, the dire, tumultuous _Field_,
 And oft at the throng'd _Bar_ art call'd in vain;